If you struggle with Lower Back Pain, this article will walk you through the symptoms, causes and fixes.

-Whether it’s from our sedentary jobs, previous injuries or from training most of us have had lower back issues.
+Whether it’s from our sedentary jobs, previous injuries or training most of us have had lower back issues.
 These injuries or issues can sometimes leave us out of the game for extended periods of time and a decent physio or physical therapist is hard to find.
-It can be a frustrating journey especially when we don’t have a system to help the recovery process from lower back pain and other debilitating issues.
+Here are some common causes:

-Not only does lower back pain force us out of training or enjoying our favourite sports and activities it can also cost us financially, mentally and emotionally.
-The flow on effect of injuries can last well after the injury has disappeared.
-As first priority we should be using a system that:
+Not only does lower back pain force us out of training or enjoying our favourite activities it can also cost us financially, mentally and emotionally.
+The flow-on effect of injuries can last well after the injury has disappeared.
+As a first priority, we should be using a system that:

 In order to achieve that we need to start with some basic knowledge and actions on to ensure we don’t make the problem worse.
-Firstly, pain.
-We all have different thresholds for pain but knowing when something is not right is usually a guessing game.
-So how do we work around this?
+Firstly, we need to assess pain.
+How do we do this ourselves?

 Tests, screens and assessments.

-Just like my 10 Step Self Screen you need a basic screen you can do yourself in order to know whether or not you should be heading off to the specialist or physio.
-If the lower back pain is that bad, skip the screen and go straight for a scan and second opinion and the rule of thumb here is, if in doubt, refer out.
-This should be anyones decision tree when training, especially coaches.
+Just like my 10 Step Self Screen you need a basic screen you can do yourself in order to know whether or not you should be heading off to the specialist or physio/physical therapist.
+If the lower back pain is unmanageable, skip the screen and go straight for a scan and second opinion.
+The rule of thumb here is, if in doubt, refer out.

-Stabilise – For this element we look at trunk stability, glute activation and hip extension.
+For this element, we look at trunk stability, glute activation and hip extension.
 We start from the floor and work to standing by adding stability exercises that challenge not only symmetrical stance but single and split stances.
-Starting with simple deadbug drills on the floor and moving to bird dogs in quadruped help give a person the perception of safety on the ground which allows range to be reestablished.
-We can then take it to half and tall kneeling with exercises such as the chop and lift.
+This is a little longer of a sequence, complete 1-2 times or as many as needed:

-Here’s the in depth version lower back reset for those wanting to really gain an understanding of the process.
+Dr Mark Cheng has a fantastic Groundwork Progressions video that highlights this method.
+For the coach or practitioner, here’s the in-depth version of the lower back reset for those wanting to really gain an understanding of the process: